The longer you wait, the more difficult your project becomes.

-The long-handled version of this tool is NOT one I would recommend, however.
+The long-handled version of this style tool I do NOT recommend, however.
 After selling them for a decade, and constantly seeing them returned for breaking or coming loose at the joint connection, I figured they must get too much stress from leverage.
 Good concept, but needs improvement.
 So stick with the short handle if you look at tools in your local store.

 Wear gloves, as you get a much better grip.
 The cotton knit gloves with latex palms are not as hot to wear as some gloves, and they work great!
 If, like me, you hate gloves that don't fit well, gloves that are too clumsy to do anything, gloves that are too expensive, those are just a few of the reasons why I love this type of glove.
-Here's a sample, but note that they are available in all sizes, for women and men: Atlas NT370 Nitrile Garden and Work Gloves, Cornflower Blue, Medium
+Here's a sample, and note that they are available in all sizes, for women and men: Vgo Nitrile Coating Gardening and Work Gloves, Value Pack, Choice of 4 sizes.

 Now get to work!
-First, try pulling by hand on different types of weeds, grabbing them close to the soil.
+First, try pulling by hand on different types of weeds, grabbing them close to the soil so you don't break off just the top which encourages regrowth.
 Those with strong stems may pull out easily, including the root.